 Going on holiday doesn’t always have to mean catching flights and exchanging currencies.
 There’s a lot to be said for taking trips within one’s home country.
-With COVID-19 making international travel riskier than ever, domestic trips could be huge this summer.

 Whether they are visiting friends and family, going away on business, or simply taking a well-needed leisure holiday—domestic customers shouldn’t be overlooked.

 In this post, we’ll take a look at the following topics

 - What is domestic tourism?

 - How can you gear your hotel towards a domestic market?

 Get the digital hospitality tools for the future